-World War II forces sweetheart singer Vera Lynn dies at 103
+Vera Lynn, singer who buoyed Britain’s troops during World War II, dies at 103

 “Winston Churchill was my opening act,” she once said.

-Lynn had thought the war would doom her chance of success.
+But Lynn once thought the war would doom her chance of success.

 “When war first started, when it was declared, I thought, ‘Well there goes my career.’
 You know, I shall finish up in a factory or the army or somewhere,” she recalled.
 “You imagined all the theaters closing down, which didn’t happen except when the sirens sounded.
 And everybody, if they wanted to, they could stay in the theater and the show would go on.”

-In September 2009, long after her retirement, Lynn topped the British album chart with a best hits collection titled “We’ll Meet Again — The Very Best of Vera Lynn.”
+In September 2009, long after her retirement, Lynn topped the British album chart with a hits collection titled “We’ll Meet Again — The Very Best of Vera Lynn.”
 It reached No. 1, despite competition from the release of remastered Beatles’ albums.

 Amid this year’s coronavirus outbreak, Lynn and opera singer Katherine Jenkins released a charity version of “We’ll Meet Again.”
+Once again the public found comfort in her words of hope, which resonated in the locked-down country.

-In a reflection of her enduring appeal, Queen Elizabeth II invoked the words of Lynn’s signature song as she addressed a nation in lockdown during the COVID-19 pandemic.
-The monarch played on the song’s theme, promising that loved ones would be reunited in the end after being separated by the virus.
+In a reflection of her enduring appeal, Queen Elizabeth II also invoked the words of Lynn’s signature song as she addressed the nation in lockdown.
+The monarch, who served as an ambulance driver during the war, played on the song’s theme, promising that loved ones would be reunited in the end after being separated by the virus.

 “We should take comfort that while we may have more still to endure, better days will return,” the queen said.
 “We will be with our friends again; we will be with our families again; we will meet again.”

-Lynn earned her nickname, “The Forces’ Sweetheart,” after coming top in a 1939 Daily Express poll that asked servicemen to name their favorite musical artists.
+Lynn earned her nickname, “The Forces’ Sweetheart,” after being ranked No. 1 in a 1939 Daily Express poll that asked servicemen to name their favorite musical artists.
 Years later, she reflected on time spent with soldiers abroad.

 “What they needed was a contact from home,” she said.
 “I entertained audiences from 2,000 to 6,000.
 And the boys would just come out of the jungle and sit there for hours waiting until we arrived and then slip back in once we’d left.”